 Tim Kantor '07 is pursuing a doctorate in violin performance at Indiana University;

 Nate Michel '97 is pursuing a PhD in composition at Princeton while making a splash with his electronic rock albums;

 Noel Verzosa '99 is doing a Ph.D. in musicology at the University of California, Berkeley and won one of five 2006 Alvin H. Johnson dissertation awards from the American Musicological Society;

 Allison Robbins '02 pursued a doctorate in musicology at the University of Virginia on a prestigious Thomas Jefferson Fellowship, and is now teaching at the University of Tennessee;

-Meredith Crosby '00, double major in music and neuroscience, has completed a PhD in the Departments of Environmental Health Sciences and Cancer Biology at Case Western Reserve University and Cleveland Clinic Foundation's Lerner Research Institute, respectively.
-She began a post-doctoral fellowship at the Yale Cancer Center in January 2006;
+Meredith Crosby '00, double major in music and neuroscience, has completed a Ph.D in the Departments of Environmental Health Sciences and Cancer Biology at Case Western Reserve University and Cleveland Clinic Foundation's Lerner Research Institute, respectively.
+She completed postdoctoral training at Yale and is currently a staff scientist at AstraZeneca Pharmaceuticals, LP.

 Anne Cavanaugh '03, music and psychology double major, is about to go to grad school at the University of Maryland in psychology;